LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 which therefore do not have knowledge of namespaces.
 In addition RFC4122 does not include any hash more recent than SHA-1, which is now deprecated.

-XXXXXX
+XXXXX MORE GOES HERE XXXXX

 # List of Lumion Ciphers, Signatures and Hashes

 * SHA-3/SHA-256
 * BLAKE3
-* XXXXXX
+* Curve 25519
+* XXXXX MORE CIPHERS HERE XXXXX

 # Example Use Cases

 ## Data Tracking and Portability

-XXXXXX
+XXXXX EXPLAIN HERE - THIS IS AN EASY AND OBVIOUS ONE XXXXX

 ## Time Travelling Data for Snapshotting

-This is about using the versioning information embedded within Lumions to come up with time series data.
+This is about using the versioning information embedded within Lumions (either internal or external) to come up with time series data.
 It might in fact be more about ordinal data, because wallclock time is not part of the Lumion definition in this RFC.
+A

-Each Lumion can have a "next" and "last" pointer, as well as a version number.
+Each Lumion MUST have pointers called Left, Right, Below, Above, as well as an external or internal version number.
-The next and last are simply Lumion UUIDs.

 ## Non-Fungible Token (NFT) Applications

 * Compatible with existing NFT registries
 * First-ever updatable NFTs

-XXXXXX
+XXXXX MORE GOES HERE XXXXX

 ## Online Backups